HellperKK/Stoicos/Guide/ENG.md

 ## Speeches made of words

+### Tokens

-As in natural language we use everyday the Stoicos' building bricks are words, but not exactly the kind of words we use traditionally, so to avoid any confusion we will call them the way they are called in the programming world which is `token`.
+As in natural languages we use everyday the Stoicos' building bricks are words, but not exactly the kind of words we use traditionally, so to avoid any confusion we will call them the way they are called in the programming world which is `token`.

 Tokens are like complex words that can contain any type of character (even spaces !).
 That feature allow them to to behave using more specialized rules.
 Here is a few of stoicos' tokens :

 - **Integers** are made using only digit from 0 to 9 and an optionnal `-` for negation.
-- **Floats** are like integers but allowing a `.` to separate  decimals.
+- **Floats** are like integers but allow a `.` to separate  decimals.
 - **Booleans** are only the words `true` and `false`
 - **Strings** are any characters surrounded by two `"`.
+You can insert special characters using a `\`
 - **Symbols** are a `:` followed by a list of characters (not space authorized).
-- **Arrays** are a group of others symbols separated by spaces and surrounded by `[`and `]`
+- **Arrays** are a group of symbols separated by spaces and surrounded by `[`and `]`

 So for example :